 The goal of accreditation is to ensure that education provided by institutions of higher education meets acceptable levels of quality.

-- The Bachelor of Science in Nursing degree program at Colorado Technical University is accredited by the Commission of Collegiate Nursing Education http://www.aacn.nche.edu/ccne-accreditation.
+The Master of Science in Nursing degree program at Colorado Technical University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 1 Bureau of Labor Statistics, “Occupational Outlook Handbook,” retrieved from the internet: https://www.bls.gov/ooh/healthcare/registered-nurses.htm#tab-6

 Find Your Program